If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Free-roaming.
 Caged.

-The tileset for Level 5 is seemingly older than the rest, as it does not yet contain any powerup icons, only a single carrot graphic in a completely different style from the final icons.
-This was likely changed because, being a background object, it could not be placed on anything but an empty sky background without creating a big ugly hole.
+The level 5 tileset is seemingly older than the rest, as it does not yet contain any powerup icons, only a single carrot graphic in a completely different style from the final icons.
+This was likely changed because, being a background object, it could not be placed on anything but an empty sky background without creating a big, ugly hole.

 Awfully plain.
 I guess you could say it was trunkated.
 If you were a jerk.